JavierreLab/liCHiC/3.ChIPseq Processing/README.md

 ```
 ## 5. Peak Calling (macs2)

 This is the final step, it computes the significant peak detected in the experiment.
-This step can be done in several way depending on the case.
+This step can be done in several ways depending on the case.

 ```bash
 # FORMAT can be BAM or BAMPE if the data is single-end or paired-end